 - 8 cloves garlic, crushed

-- Combine the coconut milk, pork, ginger, shrimp paste, ginger, onion, and garlic in a cooking pot.
-Heat the pot and let it boil.
+- Combine the coconut milk, pork, shrimp paste, ginger, onion, and garlic in a cooking pot.
+Heat the pot and let boil.

 - Once the leaves absorb the coconut milk, stir the leaves and then continue to cook for to 10 minutes.

-- Pour the coconut cream in the cooking pot.
+- Pour the coconut cream into the cooking pot.
 Add the red chilies.
 Stir.
-Cook for 10 to 12 minutes more.
+Cook for 10 to 12 minutes.